Non-Climbable Zone (NCZ) Victoria: The 900mm Rule Pool Owners Get Wrong

 5. Horizontal rails on the pool side of older fencing

-The 300 mm Vertical NCZ — Often Overlooked
+The Inside 300 mm Zone — Often Overlooked

-• Tree branches overhanging the fence from outside the pool zone — even if the trunk is well outside, low branches inside the 300 mm zone are climbable.
+• Tree branches overhanging the top of the fence (these fall within the outside over-the-top non-climbable arc) — even if the trunk is well outside, low branches inside the 300 mm zone are climbable.

 • Pergola or carport rafters that pass over the fence — the rafter end inside the 300 mm zone is a problem.